North Scottsdale Real Estate Market Report — August 2026

 Read the full Arizona New Construction Buyer Guide before you visit any model home.

-North Scottsdale Real Estate Condos & Townhomes … June 2026
+North Scottsdale Real Estate Condos & Townhomes … August 2026

 North Scottsdale Condos & Townhome Inventory Overview

 North Scottsdale condos and townhomes concentrate in three corridors: Kierland/Scottsdale Quarter (luxury mid-rise condos and townhomes), Grayhawk village townhomes, and McDowell Mountain Ranch attached product.
-Pricing runs from entry-luxury townhomes around $500,000 to penthouse condos above $3 million in Optima Kierland.
+Pricing runs from entry-luxury townhomes about $500,000 to penthouse condos above $3 million in Optima Kierland.

 Active Listings 142 ▲ Verified |